 Even as companies have recognized the potential of data science, and invested heavily to tap it, many organizations have failed to realize the full value.
 This comes down to two reasons.
 First, the models data professionals spend hours and countless resources building and training never make their way into production.
 Second, and perhaps more importantly, the results from these models are not used by the business to make better decisions.
 There are simply too many knowledge workers, and too few data professionals, to ever cross this chasm.

-That’s why I’m so excited to announce the new partnership between Databricks and ThoughtSpot to bring search to the lakehouse for the first time, starting with ThoughtSpot Cloud for Delta Lake, leveraging Databricks’ new SQL Analytics Service.
+That’s why I’m so excited to announce the new partnership between Databricks and ThoughtSpot to bring search to the lakehouse for the first time, starting with ThoughtSpot Cloud for Delta Lake, leveraging Databricks’ new Databricks SQL.
 With our new partnership, our joint customers will not only be able to reap the benefits of the data lakeshouse, but democratize them by putting the power of unified data and analytics in the hands of their business users through search.

 ThoughtSpot automatically analyzes the data inside of Delta Lake, the structured transactional layer that enables the lakehouse for Databricks, creating a unique search experience on top of that data.
 Users of all skill levels can then search Delta Lake using simple, natural language, which ThoughtSpot instantly translates to SQL queries to provide answers in seconds.
 All of this happens securely with a high level of governance, since ThoughtSpot is querying Delta Lake, the system of record, directly.